Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(1) Twenty-five or more persons domiciled in this state may organize a domestic reciprocal insurer and make application to the office for a certificate of authority to transact insurance.
+(1) Twenty-five or more persons domiciled in this state may organize a domestic reciprocal insurer by applying to the office for a permit to do so.
+A domestic reciprocal insurer may not be formed unless the persons so proposing have first received a permit from the office.

-(b) The location of the insurer's principal office, which shall be the same as that of the attorney and shall be maintained within this state;
+(b) The location of the insurer's principal office, which must be the same as that of the proposed attorney in fact and must be maintained within this state.

-(d) The names and addresses of the original subscribers;
+(d) The names and addresses of the original 25 or more subscribers.

-(e) The designation and appointment of the proposed attorney and a copy of the power of attorney;
+(e) The proposed designation and appointment of the proposed attorney in fact and a copy of the proposed power of attorney.

-(f) The names and addresses of the officers and directors of the attorney, if a corporation, or of its members, if other than a corporation;
+(f) The names and addresses of the officers and directors of the proposed attorney in fact, if a corporation, or of its members, if other than a corporation.

-(g) The powers of the subscribers' advisory committee, and the names and terms of office of the members thereof;
+(i) The proposed charter of the subscribers' advisory committee, and the names and terms of office of the members thereof, as well as the background information as specified in s.
+629.227 for each proposed member.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.